2.2 Eligibility Conditions for Providing Alternative Disclosures

 disclosure under Rule 3-10 because the parent company is

-co-issuing debt securities with a consolidated
+co-issuing the debt securities with a consolidated

 The second eligible structure is one in which a consolidated

-guaranteed by other consolidated subsidiaries of the parent company; the
+be guaranteed by other consolidated subsidiaries of the parent company; the

 guarantees by such subsidiaries may be, but are not required to be, full and

 unconditional.
-Note that a guarantee is full and unconditional if (1) the
+(Note that a guarantee is full and unconditional if (1) the

 guarantor has an immediate obligation to make a scheduled payment that the